alexrabbit97/ReverseAnything/README.md

 # ReverseAnything

-A record of an idea of using RevNet to make any model reserved
+A record of an idea of using RevNet to make any model reserved.

+The initial idea including merging revnet into diffusion model and using a model(e.g. VGG) distill the diffusion model.

+Still in working.

+The copyright of the work belongs to Runmin Wu.